-- 1. Basic identifying information, including the student's name and address, birth date and place, gender, and the names and addresses of the student's parents/guardians. - 2.
-Evidence required under the Missing Children Records Act.
-325 ILCS 50/5(b)(1). - 3.
-Academic transcripts, including: grades graduation date, and grade level achieved; the unique student identifier assigned and used by the III.
-State Board of Education Student Information System (SIS); as applicable, designation of an Advanced Placement computer science course as a mathematics-based, quantitative course for purposes of meeting State graduation requirements set forth in 105 ILCS 5/27-22; as applicable, designation of the student's achievement of the State Seal of Biliteracy, awarded in accordance with 105 ILCS 5/2-3.159; as applicable, designation of the student's achievement of the Global Scholar Certification, awarded in accordance with 105 ILCS 5/2-3.169. - 4.
-Attendance record. - 5.
-Health record defined by the III.
-State Board of Education (ISBE) as "medical documentation necessary for enrollment and proof of dental examinations, as may be required under Section 27-8.1 of the School Code." - 6.
-Record of release of permanent record information that includes each of the following: - g.
-The nature and substance of the information released; - h.
-The name and signature of the official records custodian releasing such information; - i.
-The name and capacity of the requesting person and the purpose for the request; - j.
-The date of release; and - k.
-A copy of any consent to a release.
+- 1. Basic identifying information, including the student's name and address, birth date and place, gender, and the names and addresses of the student's parent(s)/guardian(s) - 2.
+Evidence required under the Missing Children's Records Act (325 ILCS 50/5(b)(1) - 3.
+Academic transcripts, including grades, class rank, graduation date, grade level achieved, scores on college entrance examinations (except that a parent/guardian or eligible student may request, in writing, the removal from the academic transcript of any score received on college entrance examinations), the unique student identifier assigned and used by the Illinois State Board of Education's Student Information System; as applicable, designation of the student's achievement of the State Seal of Biliteracy, awarded in accordance with the School Code Section 5/2-3.157 and as applicable, designation of the student's achievement of the State Commendation Toward Biliteracy.

-7. Scores received on all State assessment tests administered at the high school level (that is, grades 9 through 12).
-105 ILCS 5/2-3.64a-5.
+- 4. Attendance record - Health record defined by the Illinois State Board of Education as "medical documentation necessary for enrollment and proof of dental examinations, as may be required under Section 27-8/1 of the School Code" - 6.
+Record of release of permanent record information that includes each of the following: - a.
+The nature and substance of the information released - b.
+The name and signature of the official records custodian releasing such information - c.
+The name and capacity of the requesting person and the purpose for the request - d.
+The date of release - e.
+A copy of any consent to a release - 7.
+Scores received on all State assessment tests administered at the high school level (that is, grades 9 through 12) (105 ILCS 5/2-3.64a-5)

-If not maintained in the temporary record, the permanent record may include:
+The permanent record may include:

-- 1. Honors and awards received. - 2.
+- 1. Honors and awards received - 2.
 Information concerning participation in school-sponsored activities or athletics, or offices held in school-sponsored organizations.